EdvinNyberg/Chat-Server-Client/README.md

 - **Server**: Press Enter in the terminal where the server is running to stop the server gracefully.
 - **Client**: Type 'exit' in the client to close the connection and exit gracefully.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-This README provides an overview of the chat application, including how to run the server and client, a brief description of the code, and examples of the output.